datanav/docs/technical/hubspot-superoffice.rst

    * - HubSpot Contactcompanyassociation Property
      -  Person Property
      -  Data Type
+   * - sesam_simpleAssociationTypes
+     - Contact.ContactId
+     - "integer"
-   * - toObjectId (Dependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypes)
+   * - toObjectId (Dependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having  in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypesDependant on having wd:Q703534 in sesam_simpleAssociationTypes)
      - Contact.ContactId
      - "integer"